unsaved/gradle-javaPropFile-plugin/README.txt

         # But if you want to use '.'-as-dereference-operator for only part of
         # the definition, you will need to escape:
         owner\\.id=x5klh.${plugBean.user.name}
+        Property names (not values) may not begin the following characters ! - .
+        Characters  $ ( ) } in property names must be escaped with \\.

     Precedence works intuitively, not freakishly like Ant properties.
     The value of a property will be the last value that was assigned to it.